-Not recommended under 4, parental guidance recommended 4-7 (Scary and upsetting scenes)
+Not suitable under 4, parental guidance to 7 (scary and upsetting scenes)

 This topic contains:

 |Children under 4||Not recommended due to scary scenes|

 |Children aged 4 to 7||Parental guidance recommended due to scary and upsetting scenes|

 |Children aged 7 and over||OK for this age group|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

 This review of the movie contains the following information:

 Shaun is a sheep who lives with his fellow sheep on a farm in the English countryside.
 One day Shaun gets bored with his daily routine so, with the help of his animal friends, he decides to kidnap the farmer while he is still sleeping and lock him in a caravan.
 Shaun and the sheep are then going to have a day of fun, but it all goes wrong.
 The caravan rolls away and the farmer ends up lost in the city without any memory of who he is.